rcapillon/solar_system_newtonian_dynamics/README.md

 # solar_system_newtonian_dynamics
-Simulates N-body interaction between objects in the solar system with a Newmark method, according to NASA-given starting positions
+Simulates Newtonian N-body interaction between objects in the solar system with a Newmark method, according to NASA-given starting positions